himselfv/jet-tool/Home.md

   * `--private-extensions` (or `--no-private-extensions`) :: enables/disabled the private comment generation (with `dump`) or parsing (with `exec`)
   * `--drop` :: adds "`DROP TABLE [tablename]`" and "`DROP VIEW [tablename]`" commands before "`CREATE TABLE/VIEW`".
 With `--private-extensions` on, these are marked as `/**WEAK**/`, which means errors on these commands will be ignored even in `--stop-on-errors` mode.

-Default dump configuration:
+  * `--enable-if-exists` :: adds `IF EXISTS` to `DROP` commands.
+Jet does not support this, so only when exporting to other engines.

+If you specify none of the above options, default dump takes place:

-  `--tables --views --comments --drop --private-extensions`
+  `--tables --views --comments --relations --procedures --drop --private-extensions`

 Logging options: